The Royal Portfolio's Best Restaurants in Cape Town

 Dowload our full PDF of The Royal Portfolio’s latest restaurant and bar recommendations.

-There were a few that didn’t quite make the Top 20, but which we thought worth mentioning.
+There were a few that didn’t quite make the Top 20, but which are certainly worth a visit…

 Book Your Stay In Cape Town